Base Foster Care Rate

 Shelter Care Payment

-Means a payment provided to a certified family during the first 20 days of substitute care for a child or young adult in the care or custody of the Department.
+Shelter care payment is provided to a certified family during the first 20 days of substitute care for a child or young adult in the care or custody of the Department.

 This is a onetime service which is only provided once during a child's entire time in the placement while in the custody of the department.
 Shelter care payments are not made each time a child moves to another foster or relative home.